CHARLES C. WILKES

 While attending law school in the evenings, Mr. Wilkes served as Legislative Assistant to the District of Columbia City Council and subsequently as Staff Director of the City Council Special Advisory Commission on Industrial and Commercial Development.
 This blue ribbon commission established the first blueprint for economic development in Washington, DC and recommended the creation of the city’s Office of Business and Economic Development.
 Mr. Wilkes has been a guest lecturer at several Washington, DC universities on land use, planning and development issues.

 Mr. Wilkes received the Citizenship Award from Mount Carmel Baptist Church, the President’s Award from Family and Child Services of Washington, DC, and the NoMa Business Improvement District’s Private Stakeholder Award.
-He was appointed to the DC Affordable Housing Preservation Strike Force by Mayor Muriel Bowser and presently serves as an advisor to her Economic Strategy.
+He was appointed to the DC Affordable Housing Preservation Strike Force by Mayor Muriel Bowser.

 Mr. Wilkes is a graduate of Georgetown Preparatory School; Amherst College, where he recently served as Chairman of the Mead Art Museum Advisory Board; and the American University Law School.
 He is a member of the District of Columbia Bar.
 Mr. Wilkes’s wife, Helen, is a registered historic preservation architect in private practice.
 They have three daughters.